What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 The Initial Struggles: From IBS to SNAS

-During my teen years, I had mild IBS symptoms that I thought I could manage.
-But over time, things escalated, and I was dealing with bloating, discomfort, and irregularity.
-I blamed it on stress and my not-so-great teen-early 20’s diet, filled with junk foods and sugary snacks
+During my teen years, I had mild IBS symptoms that I thought I could manage, but over time, things escalated.
+I blamed it on stress and my not-so-great teen-early 20’s diet, filled with junk foods and sugary snacks.

-I tried over-the-counter remedies, tweaked my diet, upped my fiber intake, explored probiotics, and even sought help from nutritionists.
-But sadly, nothing gave me lasting relief, and my symptoms kept bugging me.
+I tried over-the-counter remedies, tweaked my diet, upped my fiber intake, explored probiotics, and even got help from nutritionists, but nothing gave me lasting relief.
 It was exhausting and confusing.

 The Onset of the Rash: A New Challenge

-In 2018, I began facing some major health challenges when a persistent rash appeared on my face.
+In 2018, a persistent rash appeared on my face.
 It started as small red patches and then spread, becoming scaly, itchy, and inflamed.
-Dermatologists prescribed creams and antihistamines, but nothing provided lasting relief.
+Dermatologists prescribed creams and antihistamines, but nothing worked.
 Dealing with this rash took a toll on my self-esteem and daily life.
 I found myself avoiding social events and public appearances, and became increasingly isolated.

-I searched for skincare products with minimal ingredients to avoid potential irritants, but nothing worked.
-It was frustrating and disheartening.
+I searched for skincare products with minimal ingredients to avoid potential irritants, but nothing stopped the rash.
 It felt like I was running out of explanations.

 A Breakthrough Diagnosis: The Path to SNAS